Asian Pork Meatball Bowls

 Yes you can, I would suggest using a high sided skillet to avoid splatter and cooking them for about 12 minutes on med/high heat.

-What else can you eat these with?
+What else can you eat with these meatballs?

 They go great on top of noodles, you can serve them as appetizers, you can use them in lettuce wraps etc!